Divensky/design-to-code-frontend-checklist/README.md

     );
 ```

 25. Ensure that your CSS includes [responsive image](https://web.dev/learn/design/responsive-images) properties.
-This may include `max-width: 100%`, `background-size: cover`, `object-fit`, etc.
+This may include `max-width: 100%`, `background-size: cover`, `object-fit`, etc. Preview your images on the page and ensure they display correctly at different screen widths, zoom levels, and in different browsers.

 ## VIX.
 Complete the section at hand

 26. If you have earlier identified that your website is going to be viewed primarily on mobile devices, then follow a mobile-first approach in your CSS, creating the basic appearance of your page to fit a mobile device and then expanding it with media queries for larger screens.
 Start with a large page block.

 27. Get the sizes, colors, etc. from your design file as you go along.
 Measure margin/padding sizes.
-If your desgin file provides such properties as `position: absolute` or `display: flex`, disregard them and use your own judgment to set these.
+If your design file provides such properties as `position: absolute` or `display: flex`, disregard them and use your own judgment to set these.

 28. Where applicable, convert fixed sizes to relative sizes to create a responsive webpage.
 This may include percentages or viewpoint width/height values, media queries, fluid font sizes (with relevant em/rem values for paddings and margins), etc.